pypsa-meets-earth/pypsa-earth/doc/tutorials/use-cases/3-demand-data.md

 ## Introduction

 In [Part 2](2-analyze-results.md) we compared the baseline model against **2020** national statistics.
-Total electricity demand looked roughly plausible (~107 TWh), but we had not chosen that number on purpose — it came from PyPSA-Earth defaults.
-In this tutorial we take control of demand: where the hourly profiles come from, how to adjust them with a multiplier, and how to align the annual total with a reference year before we calibrate generation and capacities in later parts.
+Total electricity demand looked roughly plausible (~107 TWh), but we had not chosen that number on purpose, it just came from PyPSA-Earth defaults.
+In this tutorial we take control of demand looking where the hourly profiles come from, how to adjust them with a multiplier, and how to align the annual total with a reference year before we calibrate generation and capacities in later parts.

 This series builds an **electricity-only (power system) model**.
 We do not switch on sector coupling (heat, transport, industry, hydrogen, and so on).
-Everything in this part lives under `load_options` in the config and the `build_demand_profiles` rule — not under `sector`.
+Everything in this part lives under `load_options` in the config and the `build_demand_profiles` rule, not under `sector`.

 ---

 ## Where demand enters the workflow

 Electricity demand is not read directly from national statistics inside the optimiser.
-Two rules, `build_demand_profiles` and `add_electricity` , handle it — both before the network is simplified or solved:
+Two rules, `build_demand_profiles` and `add_electricity` , handle it, both before the network is simplified or solved:

 ```
 build_demand_profiles  →  resources/KZ/demand_profiles.csv